Wall Street edges up, led by financials, energy

-The S&P 500 financial sector hit a record high, while expected growth in fuel demand boosted oil prices and helped lift the energy sector over 3%.
-The heavyweight tech sector dipped while healthcare was dragged down by a weak profit forecast from Abbott Laboratories.
+The S&P 500 financial sector (.SPSY) hit a record high, while expected growth in fuel demand boosted oil prices and helped lift the energy sector (.SPNY) over 3%.
+The heavyweight tech sector (.SPLRCT) dipped while healthcare (.SPXHC) was dragged down by a weak profit forecast from Abbott Laboratories (ABT.N).

 "The economy certainly is growing and that's a positive, and again it's a positive for the most cyclical parts of the stock market," said Kristina Hooper, chief global market strategist at Invesco in New York.